A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Numerical Simulation

 \subsection{Robust Adaptive Beamforming with Antenna Array}

-We consider a uniform linear antenna array of $M=20$ elements with half wave length spacing.
+We consider a uniform linear antenna array of $M=20$ elements with {\black half-wave} length spacing.
 The desired signal is at $\theta_0=-5^\circ$, and three interfering signals are at $\theta_1=-60^\circ$, $\theta_2=-20^\circ$ and $\theta_3=45^\circ$ respectively.
-For each interfering signal, the interference-to-noise ratio (INR) is fixed at $30$ dB.
-The covariance matrix $\mathbf{R}$ is estimated by averaging a finite number of training snapshots, and the desired signal is always present in the snapshots.
-In all simulations, both the DoA error and the array calibration error are present.
-Specifically, we assume the estimated DoA $ \hat{\theta}_k$ for each source $k$ is uniformly drawn from $\mathcal{U}({\theta}_k-2^\circ,{\theta}_k+2^\circ)$.
-The calibration error is caused by gain and phase perturbation.
-For each antenna element, the gain and phase perturbation is randomly generated from $\mathcal{N}(1, 0.02^2)$ and $\mathcal{N}(0, (0.01\pi)^2)$ respectively.
-The beamforming output SINR is used as performance metric and we study the output SINR under different input SNR and number of snapshots conditions.
+For each interfering signal, the interference-to-noise ratio (INR) is fixed at $30$ dB. {\black The covariance matrix $\mathbf{R}$ is estimated by averaging a finite number of training snapshots and $10^{-6}\times\lambda_{\rm max}(\mathbf{R})$ is added to its diagonal to stablize the numerical computation.
+In all simulations, the desired signal is always present in the snapshots and both the DoA error and the array calibration error are considered.} {\black Specifically, the estimated DoA $ \hat{\theta}_k$ for each source $k$ is uniformly drawn from $\mathcal{U}({\theta}_k-2^\circ,{\theta}_k+2^\circ)$ and the largest DoA estimation error is presumed to be $\Delta=4^\circ$.
+This prior konwledge will be used to specify different beamformer's parameter.} {\black The presumed SVs with $1^\circ$ separation over region $[-90^\circ,90^\circ]$ are assumed to b e available.} For each antenna element, its gain and phase errors are randomly generated from $\mathcal{N}(1, 0.02^2)$ and $\mathcal{N}(0, (0.01\pi)^2)$ respectively.
+The beamforming output SINR is used as performance metric, and output SINRs under different input SNR and number of snapshots conditions are studied.
 For each simulation condition, the output SINR is averaged by $100$ independent Monte Carlo runs.